Aortiz91/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 16. Display lines with Root and used -A to indicate additional lines to be displayed after the match.
 17. Displayed all lines excluding a pattern with -v
 18. Displayed only lines starting with letters using [[:alpha]]
+19. Used tr to change A to c and Z to e.
+No additional characters were needed.